'That woman from Michigan': Gov. Whitmer stands out in the pandemic. Just ask Trump.

 "We've been on the front edge of each of the policy steps we've made, and I think they've all been right," Whitmer said.
 "Now, if I can go back and advise myself at the beginning of March and what would I have done, I would have started buying every N95 mask I can get my hands on.
 I had no idea.
 I don't think anyone knew what we would be confronting."

-As a result, Whitmer, like some of her colleagues, have taken to the air and pleaded for the federal government to provide their states with more personal protective equipment for healthcare workers, expanded testing capacity and ventilators from the strategic national stockpile.
+As a result, Whitmer, 48, like some of her colleagues, have taken to the air and pleaded for the federal government to provide their states with more personal protective equipment for health care workers, expanded testing capacity and ventilators from the strategic national stockpile.

 She drew Trump's ire after interviews in which she suggested the federal government may be blocking Michigan's requests, leading some Republicans to push back.
-She later said the federal government was creating the conditions by which states were bidding against each other for the same equipment and driving up the costs.
+She later said the federal government was creating the conditions under which states were bidding against one another for the same equipment and driving up the costs.

 "It's a source of frustration that there's not more of a national strategy on procurement of these critical pieces of equipment that everyone across our country is going to need," Whitmer told NBC News.
 "And when we're bidding against one another and the price keeps going up, then we can't count on the national stockpile to meet our needs, it creates a very dangerous situation."